 The Apple AirPower mat will charge Apple Watches, the new AirPods, 2017 and 2018 iPhones and beyond, as well as Apple Watches.
 Because it is based on Qi charging technology, it will charge other Qi-compatible smartphones as well.

-This wireless charging mat is big enough to charge your Apple Watch, iPhone and AirPods all at the same time.
+Note that the AirPower Wireless Charging Mat will only charge AirPods if they are in a wireless charging case.
+Lastly, it is compatible with Apple’s iPhone XS smart battery case.
+This wireless charging mat is big enough to charge your Apple Watch, iPhone, and AirPods all at the same time.

 AirPower never made it to the market.
 It was officially cancelled in late March 2019.